Built Heritage Consultants Melbourne

 Biographical Overview

 Born in Melbourne on 1 May 1932, Ronald George Monsbourgh came from a family of architects.
-His father, George Alfred Monsbourgh (1892-1982?) had studied at the Working Men's College (now RMIT) while serving his articles with Walter Butler; he established his own practice in 1916 and retired just over sixty years later, in 1978.
-George's elder brother,Alan Gordon Monsbourgh (1888-1938), was well-known as Chief Architect to the MMTB for two decades until his early death.
+His father, George Alfred Monsbourgh (1892-1991) had studied at the Working Men's College (now RMIT) while serving his articles with Walter Butler; he established his own practice in 1916 and retired just over sixty years later, in 1978.
+George's elder brother, Alan Gordon Monsbourgh (1888-1938), was well-known as Chief Architect to the MMTB for two decades until his early death.
 Ron Monsbourgh commenced his own architectural studies at RMIT and subsequently obtained work in the private office of the school's Head of Architecture, Harry Winbush.
 Monsbourgh was still employed by Winbush when he became registered as an architect during 1958.
-By that time, he and his wife (the former Barbara Cummings, whom he married in 1955) were living in Beaumaris, in a smart modern house that he presumably designed himself.
+By the following year, however, he had transferred to the office of Cowper, Murphy & Associates.
+In 1955, Monsbourgh married the former Barbara Cummings and the couple settled in Beaumaris, in a new house that Monsbourgh presumably designed himself.

 Over the course of several decades, Monsbourgh undertook work for all three of Australia's post-war cinema chains (Village, Hoyts and Greater Union), encapsulating new purpose-built facilites and the refurbishment or upgrading of existing ones.
 His output in this sphere spanned the entire country (as well as New Zealand), and introduced such new developments as the first twin-screen cinemas in the early 1970s, and the first multiplex facilities in the mid-1980s.